These Southern Deviled Eggs draw a crowd. If you can resist eating them all before leaving the house, you’ll be a hit at any pot luck you attend!

 - Give your eggs a fresh sprinkle of Paprika when you arrive so that they look fresh and ready to party.

-This depends on what type of function you are preparing for.
-That said, I use the following as a general guide:
+I use the following as a general guide:

 - If going to a potluck, I simply make enough food that it equals what it takes to feed my own family (you know, doing my fair share).
 So, I have 2 people in my family right now.
 I would make 1 dozen eggs into Southern Deviled Eggs (that’s more than Mr. Loaves and Dishes would eat ourselves, but you know what I mean).